 - High pull: Here is the scenario for the most common complication that arises on Tandem jumps where the student knows where the handle is and knows how to pull it: The Tandem pair exits the aircraft.
 The student panics and pulls the drogue release handle after the Tandem Instructor deploys the drogue and the main deploys instantly.
 This can endanger anyone exiting with the pair, above and in line with the relative wind, such as a cameraman, since he may inadvertently be directly over the pair as the main deploys unexpectedly. - Low pull: This situation may occur when the student is assigned to pull the secondary drogue release.
 Following the pull signal the student gropes and has difficulty in finding the secondary drogue release handle.
 Meanwhile, the Tandem Instructor reaches back for the drogue release handle.
 So he waits, sure that the student will get it any second.
 Meanwhile, the delay causes the pair to open below the planned altitude.
-In the very worst case scenario, the Tandem Instructor reaches back for the student finally finds the handle and deploys the main.
+In the very worst case scenario, the Tandem Instructor reaches back for the primary drogue release handle but cannot find it.
+He then deploys the reserve just as the student finally finds the handle and deploys the main.